Frequently Asked Questions

 How can I get help?

 We have mentors with a variety of skill sets waiting to be helpful.
-You can get started with them at one of our events or by reaching out directly from the Mentor Directory (which you can access after registration).

 What if I have a great idea but need (a little) money to make it possible?

 What if the project isn’t finished by the deadline?

 No worries.
 We see the project as a window into your capabilities and ambitions.
 It doesn’t have to be perfect for us to appreciate what you are trying to accomplish.
 That said, if it is just a collection of non-working parts, you have made it hard for us to find that appreciation.

 We are gathering some of the most talented folks in the area and beyond to help us select the winners.